thblckjkr/radicool/ReadMe.md

 # RadiCool

-The main idea of the project, is to create a visualization of the relationship of kanji with the radicals that composes them.
+The main idea of the project, is to create a visualization of the relationship of kanji with the radicals that compose them.

 ## Data